dusty-nv/jetson-inference/docs/building-repo-2.md

 If you are using JetPack 4.2 or newer, another tool will now run that can optionally install PyTorch on your Jetson if you want to re-train networks with [transfer learning](pytorch-transfer-learning.md) later in the tutorial.
 This step is optional, and if you don't wish to do the transfer learning steps, you don't need to install PyTorch and can skip this step.

-If desired, select the PyTorch package versions for Python 2.7 and/or Python 3.6 that you want installed and hit `Enter` to continue.
+If desired, select the PyTorch package versions for Python 2.7 and/or Python3 that you want installed and hit `Enter` to continue.
 Otherwise, leave the options un-selected, and it will skip the installation of PyTorch.

 <img src="https://raw.githubusercontent.com/dusty-nv/jetson-inference/master/docs/images/pytorch-installer.jpg" width="650">